 Here, specify the sorting order for the dimensions.
 In this example, we sort the country Names in Ascending order.

-The next page is to change the look and style of a Pie chart.
-Here, we can select the 3D Pie chart or 2D Pie chart.
+The next page is to change the look and style.
+Here, we can select the 3D or 2D Pie chart.

 Presentation page is to alter the QlikView Pie chart settings: